Rodolfo Castro Player Props: Pirates vs. Dodgers

 Rodolfo Castro At The Plate

-- Castro is batting .236 with seven doubles, six home runs and 20 walks.
+- Castro has seven doubles, six home runs and 21 walks while batting .232.

-- Castro has picked up a hit in 46.3% of his 67 games this year, with multiple hits in 19.4% of them.
+- He has gone deep in 8.8% of his games this season, and 2.7% of his chances at the plate.

-- Looking at the 67 games he has played this season, he's homered in six of them (9.0%), and in 2.8% of his trips to the plate.
+- Castro has had at least one RBI in 17.6% of his games this year (12 of 68), with more than one RBI seven times (10.3%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 17.9% of his games this season, Castro has driven in at least one run.
-In seven of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 14 of 68 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.